Laura Ashley (company): MUI Asia management

 In May 1998, MUI Asia Limited became a major shareholder in Laura Ashley Holdings plc and under the new management, this world famous international brand was back in profit.
 Rescued from the receivers in 1998, 58 per cent of the shares are believed to be controlled directly or indirectly by the company's chairman Dr Khoo Kay Peng.
 Part of the rescue of the parent company involved selling off the United States operations for the sum of $1, the buyer being a company also controlled by MUI.
 All retail stores were subsequently closed and the Laura Ashley brand is now represented in the USA through its e-commerce business.

 Laura Ashley experienced several setbacks in the early years of the new century.
-In October 2002 it launched a £18m lawsuit against L'Oréal, which manufactured the Laura Ashley perfumes; Laura Ashley was eventually awarded a reduced amount of damages, which however did not even cover the legal costs of the suit.
+In October 2002, it launched a £18m lawsuit against L'Oréal, which manufactured the Laura Ashley perfumes; Laura Ashley was eventually awarded a reduced amount of damages, which however, did not even cover the legal costs of the suit.
+By 2003, Laura Ashley closed all of its North American stores in order to focus on the UK market.
 A positive direction seemed to be underway early in 2004 with the establishment of a relationship with Scottish couture designer Alistair Blair, who had previously designed for Dior and Givenchy, and soon afterwards the company posted a profit compared with the loss of the previous year, especially on the back of an expansion of home furnishing sales although clothing sales continued to decline.
 However, by the end of the year the arrangement with Blair was terminated.
 Laura Ashley closed its flagship store on London's Regent Street in late 2005 because of rent increases.

-Despite these issues, profitability seemed to be returning to the company in the years immediately prior to the 2007 Global Financial Crisis.
+Despite these issues, profitability seemed to be returning to the company in the years immediately prior to the 2008 financial crisis.
 Profits for 2005 stood at £6.1 million, and this figure was doubled in 2006 to £12.2 million, representing the strongest performance since the MUI buyout.
 Both fashion and home accessories were attributed as strong areas for the company at this time.

-There were some areas of concern emerging as the Global Financial Crisis took hold.
+There were some areas of concern emerging at the start of the 2008 financial crisis.
 The company was criticised in 2009 for price discrepancies, which meant Irish customers were charged more than their UK counterparts for the same items, a situation which Laura Ashley justified.
 The following year the company was involved in an acrimonious industrial dispute, again in the Republic of Ireland.
-In 2011 the company was found to be in breach of fair employment conditions in a case raised in Northern Ireland and was required to pay compensation to the aggrieved employee.
-In 2012 the company responded with complacency to a significant number of negative online consumer reviews, pointing to improving sales and profitability figures, but the Financial Times, perhaps somewhat prophetically, commented "Laura Ashley may be right to shrug off online criticism.
+In 2011, the company was found to be in breach of fair employment conditions in a case raised in Northern Ireland and was required to pay compensation to the aggrieved employee.
+In 2012, the company responded with complacency to a significant number of negative online consumer reviews, pointing to improving sales and profitability figures, but the Financial Times, perhaps somewhat prophetically, commented "Laura Ashley may be right to shrug off online criticism.
 However, no company can expect to do well for ever.
 Web reviews, particularly when many persistently repeat the same complaints, may indicate looming difficulties".